opsani/servox/README.md

   return a result.
-The Servo base class defines the primary events of `DESCRIBE`, `MEASURE`, `ADJUST`, and `PROMOTE` which correspond to declaring the metrics & components that the connector is interested in, taking measurements and returning normalized scalar or time series data points, making changes to the application under optimization, or promoting an optimized configuration to the broader system.
+The Servo base class defines the primary events of `DESCRIBE`, `MEASURE`, `ADJUST`, and `PROMOTE` which correspond to declaring the metrics & components that the connector is interested in, taking measurements and returning aggregated scalar or time series data points, making changes to the application under optimization, or promoting an optimized configuration to the broader system.
 * **Checks** - Checks provide a mechanism for verifying the correctness and